giveone/giveone/README.md

 #### Features

 * Subscriber-only newsletters
-* Donor-only newsletters
+* Donor- newsletters
-* Donations are batched and executed every 30 days to avoid paying fees for individual donations.
+* Donations are batched and executed monthly to avoid paying fees for individual donations -- this is done via the Plans/Subscriptions feature in Stripe.
 * Intercom.io integration

 #### Models